Table of contents

-If the word you are searching for needs to be considered as a whole word, enclose it in quotation marks, e.g. “keyword”.
-This will avoid finding similar terms or derived words.
+If you are searching for an exact word, you can enclose it in quotation marks (e.g. “keyword”) to avoid finding similar terms or derived words.

 EMA's search sorts results by relevance by default.
 Relevance is based on the frequency with which your search words appear in the titles and content of results along with other factors, such as relative importance of the content and where matches were found within the content.